Quasi-invariant Gaussian measures for the nonlinear wave equation in three dimensions: Proof of Theorem

 \noi for any measurable set $A \subset \H^\s(\T^3)$, $\s < s - \frac 12$.
 Moreover, given any finite $p\geq 1$, the sequence $\big\{ e^{-R_{s, N}(u)}\big\}_{N \in \N}$ and $e^{-R_s(u)}$ are uniformly bounded in $ L^p(\nuu_s)$.
 As a consequence, $\rhoo_{s}$ is equivalent to $\nuu_s$.

 \end{proposition}

-Next, we state the key renormalized energy estimate.
+Next, we state the key renormalized energy estimate, whose proof is deferred to the end of Section~\ref{SEC:ENERGY}.
 Recall that $B_R$ denotes the ball of radius $R>0$ in $\H^\s(\T^3)$ centered at the origin.
 We denote by $\Phi_N(t)$ the flow of the truncated NLW dynamics \eqref{NLW-sys_CP}.

 \begin{proposition}[Renormalized energy estimate] Let $s\geq 4$ be an even integer.
 Then, given $R > 0$, there is a constant $C = C(R)>0$ such that

 \noi for any finite $p\geq 1$ and any $N\in \N$. \end{proposition}